Prognostic Value of Serum Glucose Level in Septic Children in PICU

 Introduction

-Sepsis is a potentially fatal illness brought on by a dysregulated host response to infection.
-Pediatric sepsis has a high death rate of about 11 % in high income countries.
-Higher mortality, increased requirement for breathing and inotropic support all are linked to hypoglycemia.
+Pediatric sepsis is a major cause of morbidity and mortality.
+Abnormal blood glucose is linked with higher mortality, increased requirement for mechanical ventilation and inotropic support.
 This study is aimed to determine the prognostic value of serum glucose level in sepsis children in PICU.

 Methods

-This retrospective study was performed in the PICU of Kanti Children’s Hospital with diagnosis of Sepsis based on clinical and laboratory parameters admitted to the PICU between April 13th and September 17th 2024 with age ranging from 1 month to 14 years.
-Medical records of those patients were analyzed.
+This retrospective study was performed in the Pediatric Intensive Care Unit (PICU) of Kanti Children’s Hospital with diagnosis of Sepsis from April 2024 to September 2024 with age ranging from 1 month to 14 years.
+The data was collected from the record section.
 The outcome of sepsis in the form of discharge or death during the hospital stay, length of hospital stay, use of ionotropic support, mechanical ventilation and blood sugar level were tabulated and the data analysis was done by SPSS version 21.

 Results